-Its visual likeability is enhanced when the tubing is curved into a gentle, elegant arch.
+Its visual likeability is heightened when the tubing is curved into a gentle, elegant arch.

-Creating that arch, though, is not a minor task.
-Unlike bending wide flange beams or S beams, rectangular tube bending and rolling carries a whole set of challenges incumbent to its nature.
+Producing that arch, though, is not simple.
+Unlike bending wide flange beams or S beams, rectangular tube bending and rolling carries a complete set of challenges incumbent to its nature.

 Chief is that rectangular metal tubing caves in.
-It’s a hollow section, remember.
-The right equipment, focused by skilled tube bender hands, are necessary for rectangular tubing to hold its original dimensions, while staying flat or square.
+It’s a hollow section, don’t forget.
+The correct equipment, directed by skilled tube bender hands, are essential for rectangular tubing to hold its original dimensions, while remaining flat or square.

 Accurate radius?
 Oh yeah, there’s that, too.

-Our rectangular tube bending and rolling knowledge extends to carbon steel, stainless steel and aluminum tubing in Milwaukee, WI but we have our work all over the country and places like Hennepin County.
+Our rectangular tube bending and rolling experience extends to carbon steel, stainless steel and aluminum tubing in Milwaukee, WI but we have our work all over the country and places like Hennepin County.

 How?
-Max Weiss Company involves a proprietary mandrel bender system to keep the tube’s integrity.
+Max Weiss Company uses a proprietary mandrel bender system to hold the tube’s integrity.
 It’s a piece of equipment you won’t find anywhere else.
-Less scrap equates to less cost … and more value for you.
+Less scrap adds up to less cost … and more value for you.

 Contact Max Weiss Company for all your rectangular tube bending, both rectangular and square.
 You’ll marvel at our careful precision and flawless results.
 You might even call it a thing of beauty.